Veterinarian Kevin Fitzgerald Plays Not My Job

 PETER SAGAL, HOST:

-When we talk about animals on this show, we have to talk about the greatest veterinarian ever who appeared on our show in August of 2007.
+When we talk about animals in this show, we have to talk about the greatest veterinarian ever who appeared on our show in August of 2007.

-BILL KURTIS, BYLINE: Before he became a large animal vet and star of his own reality show, Kevin Fitzgerald was a roadie for The Rolling Stones.
-Peter asks how Keith Richards helped se him on his life's path.
+BILL KURTIS: Before he became a large animal vet and star of his own reality show, Kevin Fitzgerald was a roadie for The Rolling Stones.
+Peter asked how Keith Richards helped set him on his life's path.

 (SOUNDBITE OF ARCHIVED RECORDING)